What Is An Able Account And How Can It Help Protect Your SSI Check? – Begley Report

 by Thomas D. Begley, Jr., Esquire, CELA

 An ABLE account is a new device available to the disability community that allows a disabled individual to have a limited bank account without risking eligibility for their means-tested public benefits.
-ABLE accounts can receive $15,000 per year from all sources, and are capped at the maximum account size of a 529 College Savings Plan, which is determined by State law.
+ABLE accounts can receive $16,000 per year from all sources and are capped at the maximum account size of a 529 College Savings Plan, which is determined by State law.
 However, the maximum earned income contribution to an ABLE account by a disabled beneficiary is now $12,880.

 An ABLE account is similar to a Special Needs Trust (SNT) in that it is not a countable resource for purposes of Medicaid eligibility.
 For purposes of SSI eligibility, an ABLE account is not a countable resource unless the account exceeds $100,000.
 Also similar to an SNT, distributions from an ABLE account are restricted to certain categories, called Qualified Disability Expenses (QDEs), and there is a mandatory Medicaid payback at the end of the beneficiary’s life.